 If the smartest energy source is one that's abundant, cheap and clean, then plants are a lot smarter than humans.
-Over billions of years, they developed perhaps the most efficient power supply in the world: photosynthesis, or the conversion of sunlight, carbon dioxide and water into usable fuel, emitting useful oxygen in the process.
+Over billions of years, they developed perhaps the most efficient power supply in the world: photosynthesis.
+How does photosynthesis work?
+It is the conversion of sunlight, carbon dioxide and water into usable fuel, emitting useful oxygen in the process.

 Using nothing but sunlight as the energy input, plants perform massive energy conversions, turning 1,102 billion tons (1,000 billion metric tons) of CO2 into organic matter, i.e., energy for animals in the form of food, every year [source: Hunter].
 And that's only using 3 percent of the sunlight that reaches Earth [source: Boyd].